MartinBINARD/caching-app/README.md

 ## :computer: Important information

-Only the react application is shown, this project is running with a private backend server and is not displayed for secruity reasons. :european_castle:
-I contributed to the traks map and i'm refactoring and converting this vanilla React in to React TypeScript.
+- I contributed to the traks map and i am refactoring and converting this vanilla React in to React TypeScript.

-This branch is left empty, only branches created from dev have code.
+# :rocket: Soon deployed ...